 Before you leave the ER or the hospital, we’ll give you all the information you need to continue your treatment and improve your health.
 You’ll leave with a copy of your discharge instructions and any prescriptions written for you.

 Please keep your discharge instructions and make sure you understand them.
 We’ll be there for you if you need additional education or support, but you are responsible for your own care after you leave our ER.

 We work hard to make sure you understand any medical procedure we perform.
 If you don’t understand something, please ask your doctor or nurse for more information.
 You can expect to have one of our care team explain tests, your diagnosis, treatments and your take-home instructions.

 What happens after I go home?

 We’ll send your doctor information to help keep track of how you’re doing and what further treatments, appointments or medications you might need for follow-up care.
-We may also call to check on you.
 We want to help you get back to your life and good health as quickly as possible.

 Once you receive your bill, we can help if you have any questions about the bill or payment.
 Learn about paying for your visit and our financial aid program.